JellyTitan/Sofle-Pico/README.md

 - [ ] Add UF2 files and update relative path in README.
 - [ ] Review docs and update images
 - [ ] Update docs for the troubleshooting section.
-- [ ] Revise the VIA matrix
+- [x] Revise the VIA matrix
-- [ ] Add instructions for using matrix before PR goes through.
 - [ ] Buy me a coffee link?
 - [ ] Reconfigure patch bay for easier Cirque trackpad integration
 - [ ] Consider modifying OLED masking to allow for opposite side Cirque tie in.
 - [ ] Validate v3.5.3 thermal circuit revisions.
+- [ ] Move handedness pin away from pin28.
+(There's a clone that has that in a different spot).
+- [ ] Add an additional breakout for 5V pin 1 & GND to allow for Solenoid backplate tie in.
 </details>
 <details>
 <summary>Outstanding firmware tasks</summary>